 Effective September 1, 2012, the Pilot Program for transition from the imposition of Business Tax to the imposition of VAT for revenues from certain industries was expanded from Shanghai to eight other cities and provinces in China, including Beijing and Tianjin.
+On May 24, 2013, it was announced that commencing August 1, 2013 the Pilot Program will be expanded to all regions in PRC.
 Our brand advertising and search revenues are subject to this program.